LIVE MORE LIFE, BE MORE iIrish

 In November and December of 1974, Fr.
 O’Donnell flew to India to work side-by-side with the future Catholic saint.
 Last year at Christmas, I wrote a piece for my Substack column, The Empathetic Fox, about his experience.
 Here is an excerpt:

 A few months ago, I spoke with Father Jim about his experience from almost fifty years ago.
-Throughout our conversation he referred to her simply as Mother, something she was to millions of the poorest and sickest people imaginable.
+Throughout our conversation, he referred to her simply as Mother, something she was to millions of the poorest and sickest people imaginable.
 He was his usual patient self with the questions I asked.
 While scribbling down some of the stories from his experience with her, it occurred to me that the privilege of just hearing his first-hand accounts was one of the greatest blessings and gifts I have ever received in my life.
 So, this Christmas, what better gift to give all of you?

 What Was Mother Teresa Like?

 One of my favorite stories Fr.
-Jim shared pertained to how she would put whoever came to meet her right to work caring for the sick – even those rich and famous that came to donate money to the mission of her Sisters of Loretto.
+Jim shared pertained to how she would put whoever came to meet her right to work caring for the sick – even those rich and famous who came to donate money to the mission of her Sisters of Loretto.
 The wealthy donors who usually arrived in expensive suits—hoping for a photo-op with the world-famous nun – were told to roll up their sleeves and get to work!

 While always grateful for financial assistance in support of her mission, what was just as important to Mother Teresa was for people to spend time helping the poor beyond their monetary donations.
 She once said, “Today it is very fashionable to talk about the poor.
 Unfortunately, it is not fashionable to talk with them.”